adamssef/cicdmachinelearning/README.md

 # Intro
 This project provides a platform base installation for Planet!

+# Looking for documentation?
+Check the documentation branch!

 # Installing a new website
 ## LOCAL SETUP
 ### Requirements